-This document provides English Nature's advice to other relevant authorities as to (a) the conservation objectives and (b) any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for the Pagham Harbour European marine site.
-This advice is being prepared to fulfill our obligations under Regulation 33(2) of the Conservation (Natural Habitats &c.)
+This document provides English Nature's advice to other relevant authorities as to (a) the conservation objectives and (b) any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for the Dungeness to Pett Level European marine site.
+This advice is being prepared to fulfil our obligations under Regulation 33(2) of the Conservation (Natural Habitats &c.)
 Regulations 1994.